 Once upon a time, I used to share my fiction writing online.
-Back then, I used forum and message boards.
+Back then, I used forums and message boards.
 They had a word limit where you could only post 2,500 words at a time.
-Today, you can post your chapter and not worry about the word limit.
+Today, you can post your chapter and not worry about the limit.
 Here are some guidelines for your fiction writing.
 I will not go into the specific word count for genres because publishers like to determine the word count they want.

 Flash Fiction – 300 to 1,500 words